STAPLEY JUNIOR HIGH SCHOOL

 Each nine-week grade is assigned as follows: 90% - 100% = A; 80% - 89% = B; 70% - 79% = C; 60% - 69% = D; 59% and below = F. The semester grade will be calculated using the following formula:

 No late work will be accepted for full credit.
 Late assignments will be assessed at 50% of the original total possible.
+Late work will be accepted up until the day of the unit test.
 If there is an extenuating circumstance please contact the teacher; these will be handled on an individual basis.